Mirza Salman Jaberi: Under Ismail II

 Ismail II's 19 years of imprisonment in the Qahqaheh Castle had affected him heavily, and thus he was not inclined to allow displays of authority by any other individual at his own cost, which made him alienate Pari Khan Khanum and the Qizilbash.
 On 24 November 1577, Ismail II was poisoned by the concubines of the harem under the orders of Pari Khan Khanum, which resulted in his death.
-In order to stop another anarchy to take place in the country, Mirza Salman speedily convinced the Qizilbash chieftains to vow a pledge of friendship.
+In order to prevent another anarchy from taking place in the country, Mirza Salman speedily convinced the Qizilbash chieftains to vow a pledge of friendship.
 Alarmed that the announcement of Ismail II's death would start discontent in the capital, the aristocracy kept the doors of the palace locked until a resolution was reached about the succession.
 According to some accounts, after Ismail II's death a group of statesmen asked Pari Khan Khanum to succeed her brother, which she, however, declined.

 In order to clear up the succession crisis, the Qizilbash chieftains agreed to appoint the future shah after a conference with each other and then notify Pari Khan Khanum of their settled choice.
 At first, they discussed the resolution that Shoja al-Din Mohammad Safavi, the eight-month-old infant son of Ismail II, should be crowned as shah while in reality state affairs would be taken care of by Pari Khan Khanum.
-This suggestion, however, did not get the green light of most of the assembly since it would have swayed the balance of power among many Qizilbash clans.
+This suggestion, however, did not get the approval of most of the assembly since it would have swayed the balance of power among many Qizilbash clans.
 Ultimately the assembly agreed to appoint Mohammad Khodabanda, the elder brother of Ismail II, as shah—a decision which was supported by Mirza Salman.

 The appointment of Mohammad Khodabanda was also supported and approved by Pari Khan Khanum, due to him being a man of old age, almost blind, and pleasure-seeking.
 Thus he was the appropriate successor, so Pari Khan Khanum could take advantage of his weakness and rule herself.
 She made an agreement with the Qizilbash chieftains that Mohammad Khodabanda would remain shah in name, whilst her and her envoys would continue controlling the interests of the state.